mjo22/cryojax/README.md

 image = pipeline.sample(key)
 ```

-`cryojax` also defines a library of `Distribution`s, which take an `ImagePipeline` as input.
+`cryojax` also defines a library of distributions, which take an `ImagePipeline` as input.
 For example, instantiate an `IndependentFourierGaussian` distribution to call its log likelihood function.

 ```python
 from cryojax.image import rfftn